-The Drop/Add Period for Full Start of a term begins the first day of the term and ends after eight (8) calendar days.
-The Drop/Add Period for Mid-start of a term begins the first day of the term and ends after three (3) calendar days.
-The Drop/Add Period for session based programs begins the first day of the module and ends after three (3) calendar days.
+The Drop/Add Period of a term begins the first day of the term and ends after seven (7) calendar days.
 Continuing students not attending classes during the Drop/Add Period risk being withdrawn from the College after the Drop/Add Period.
 In the event the student fails to attend the first scheduled class meeting, the student may be administratively unregistered from the class(es) unless an exception is granted by the College.
-Please refer to the Academic Calendar for Drop/Add period dates.